Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Observant Charlie is a quiet high school freshman who navigates his new experiences through letters to an anonymous friend.
 He shares the love and personal growth he experiences after being included by a group of unique friends.
 This is especially impactful, as Charlie has experienced dark trauma that he carries with him.

 This novel exquisitely explores themes of identity, acceptance, and the challenges faced by LGBTQ+ persons in a high school setting.
-It conveys the famous message that, “We accept the love we think we deserve.”
+It conveys the famous message:

 Related Post: The Perks of Being a Wallflower Summary | The Perks of Being a Wallflower Books Mentioned